 It is very important to start stretching the tongue and lip area at least 4 hours after the procedure to maintain patency of the opening.
 The mouth heals very rapidly and we don't want the diamond opening to close up or reattach to the inner gum line.
 We would like to see it stretched and expanded to help with eating and speech development.

 For the day, you can expect the tongue tie opening to look like a beefy, red diamond-shaped opening.
 But it will quickly start to fill in with healing grayish/whitish/yellowish tissue.
 We want the opening as large as possible, so keep stretching.
 We recommend using Tylenol ever 4 hours for the first 2 days then wean to as needed.
 Ibuprofen (with solids) is recommended instead if your baby is over 4-6 months and is eating solids.
 Children and adults should use ibuprofen every 6 hours and add Tylenol every 4 hours if needed.
-When we see you for the initial 2 to 4 day follow up and if your baby is still uncomfortable, then we can repeat a cold laser treatment to help with healing.
-If your baby continues to have feeding problems after fully healed, we have may recommend additional breeding therapy from an Occupational Therapist.
+When we see you for the initial 2 to 4 day follow up and if your baby, child or adult is still uncomfortable, then we can repeat a cold laser treatment to help with healing.
+If your baby continues to have feeding problems after fully healed, we have may recommend additional feeding therapy from an Occupational Therapist.
 We also have referrals for Chiropractics, Craniosacral Therapy, Speech Therapy, and Myofunctional Therapy.

 Remember it is important to continue to breastfeed as much as possible to help your baby learn how to use their tongue’s new abilities.
 Children and adults can start their tongue strengthening exercises (under Aftercare Education) within the first few days.
 It may take several days or as much as 2 – 8 weeks for you to see and feel a difference.
 New muscles are being used and they need to develop some strength.
 As the area is healing, continue the mouth massage to keep the tissue soft and prevent the need for a revision.
 It is normal to feel some tension in the sites around week 4.
 Keep massaging firmly and check in with us.
 Remember, we do not charge our patients for site rechecks.

-Feel free to text Dr. Sacker and Dr. Berger directly and include pictures.
+Feel free to text the doctor directly and include pictures.
 You may also email videos directly to the provided email at your appointment.